whygreedy/sql-job-analysis/README.md

 ## Highlights

-Before diving into step by step analysis, here are data graphs with insights for you to quickly capture the highlights of this project.
+Before diving into step-by-step analysis, here are data graphs with insights for you to quickly capture the highlights of this project.

-**1. Salary Stat Overview**
+**1. Salary Stats Overview**

 - Annual salary stats of all Data Analyst Jobs: